Australian rules football in New South Wales: Intercolonial football and establishment of competitions in the Riverina, Sydney, Newcastle and Broken Hill (1877–1893)

 Waratah Football Club (pictured in 1890); the club was pivotal in the revival of Australian rules in Sydney from the 1870s.

 By 1880, Waratah and other Sydney clubs began initiating proposed changes to rugby amid growing dissatisfaction over the game's rules.
 Rugby interests, however, repeatedly rejected suggestions to switch codes or even play intercolonial matches under alternating rules against Victoria despite the NSW Cricket association making its grounds available for the proposed matches.
 In response, the proponents of the Australian game, led by Harry Hedger and George Walker, formed the New South Wales Football Association (NSWFA) in 1880.
 One of the vice-presidents of the SRFU resigned from his position to take position on the newly formed NSWFA board.

-Among the founding members were Sydney (the third club by that name) and East Sydney.
+The chief agitators of the late 1870s, the Waratah and Sydney University clubs, at first stood aloof, as the founding members were Sydney (the third club by that name) and East Sydney.
 In 1881, the first Australian rules game between NSW and Victoria was played in Sydney.
 The NSWFA only had a few clubs, including Waratah which switched codes in 1882.
 A splinter University club from the rugby club, the Sydney University Australian National Football Club also formed in 1887 to join the competition.
 From 1889, clubs competed for the Flanagan Cup.
-Despite this, the Sydney Rugby Football Union, seeing the new competition as a threat, enforced a strict ban on every one of its member clubs playing Victorian rules.
+Despite this, the Sydney Rugby Football Union, seeing the new competition as a threat, enforced a strict ban on every one of its member clubs playing Victorian rules.Meanwhile, the city's private schools Saint Ignatius' College, Riverview and St Joseph's College, Hunters Hill started playing the code.

 In the Riverina several clubs had formed prior to 1882 including two in Wagga and Albury and one in Narrandera however they initially struggled to coordinate with nearby clubs due to the SRFU ban.
 The first recorded match there was in 1881 between Federal (Wagga) and Albury Football Club in Wagga, just a year before the first rugby matches were held in the region.
 Local competition between clubs commenced in earnest in 1884 around Wagga Wagga which became the Wagga Football Association.